Maximilian55/obsidian-to-notion/README.md

 ### Key pieces

-- `obsidian_to_notion/parser.py` – front-matter parser + wiki-link extraction.
+- `obsidian_to_notion/parser.py` - pulls metadata/body out of the markdown file.
-- `obsidian_to_notion/notion_client.py` – lightweight wrapper around the Notion REST API.
+- `obsidian_to_notion/notion_client.py` - tiny wrapper around the Notion REST API.
-- `obsidian_to_notion/exporter.py` – turns parsed notes into Notion payloads and sends them.
+- `obsidian_to_notion/exporter.py` - builds the Notion payload (with body chunking) and sends it.
-- `obsidian_to_notion/cli.py` – command-line interface for exporting a single note (path supplied explicitly).
+- `obsidian_to_notion/cli.py` - command-line entry point that wires everything together.

 ### Usage